 Meet our team and find out why we’re passionate about what we do.

-General Dental Council number 78546 Warmth of personality, a caring nature and his enthusiasm for dentistry come across as soon as you meet Tis.
+General Dental Council number 78546 Warmth of personality, a caring nature and his enthusiasm as a dentist come across as soon as you meet Tis.
 Over 20 years as a dentist means he has a wealth of experience.
 He is particularly …

 General Dental Council number 73780 Sylvia’s relaxed and reassuring manner and her gentle approach helps calm even the most nervous patients.
 A dentist for over 17 years Sylvia has developed a special interest in cosmetic dentistry from tooth whitening to …